What is the FAFSA and why do I have to fill it out every year?

 The Sub/Unsub loans listed on the student's award letter are already guaranteed to the student as a result of the FAFSA.
 However, the student will need to complete Entrance Counseling and a Master Promissory Note online at studentloans.gov before we can receive the money.
 If you would like to apply for a DPLUS Loan, you can do that online at studentloans.gov.
 The DPLUS Loan is borrowed in the parent's name and requires a Master Promissory Note.
 (See page 6 of the Financial Aid Catalog) If you would like the student to be the borrower, you can apply for an Alternative Loan online at www.elmselect.com.
 The student will need a credit-worthy co-signer.

 What if I get denied for the Parent DPLUS Loan?

 If a parent is denied, the student will be eligible to borrow an additional unsubsidized loan in his/her name.
-The additional loan will be $4,000.00 if the student is a freshman or sophomore, and $5,000.00 if the student is a junior or senior.
+The additional loan will be $4,000.00 if the student has earned less than 54 credit hours, and $5,000.00 if the student has earned 54 or more credit hours.
 If the parent wishes, he/she can instead get an endorser for the loan, similar to a co-signer, and the student will not be eligible for the additional unsubsidized loan.
 If the student still needs to find a loan, he/she can apply for an alternative loan at elmselect.com but will need a credit-worthy co-signer.
 (See page 10 of the Financial Aid Catalog)

 What is the difference between the Sub and Unsub loans?